 The best part!
 We find a ton of fossils, not just shark teeth.
 Florida changed landscape so many times over the last 20 million years that we have the potential to find older Miocene marine life, such as whale, dolphin or shark fossils, to newer Pleistocene land life such as horses, mastodons or even larger predators such as lions and bears.
 On occasion, we may even find Indian artifacts, but by Florida law those must not be kept and must be reported to your guide.

-If you're on Instagram, we are providing a visual fossil guide under the name @fossilrecoveryeducation. ✨️
+If you're on Instagram, we are providing a visual fossil guide under the name @fossilrecoveryeducation sometime very soon, so stay tuned✨️

 We hunt using sifting screens and shovels/scoops.
 FRE has exclusive heavy duty stainless steel scoops which absolutely maximize each shovel full to, in essence, find the most fossils in a single scoop .
-See this video here which shows the advantage over your standard shovel:
+See the video at the bottom of this page which shows the advantage over your standard shovel.

 In short-of course...but we hardly ever see any!!
 Just like most animals, they are fearful of human encounters and do not frequent the areas we dig.
 Clear waters most of the dry season allow us to see very well into the water.
 Most gators are uninterested in anything bigger than a housecat anyways.
 The only truly dangerous gators are those that are fed by humans, and surely none of that happens near us at all; likewise during gator mating season ( when they becone territorial) we are in the off-season.